greensleeves8/Final_Project_Baseball/README.md

 * Was an active MLB player at least 15 years prior to the year of the election.
 * Has been retired for at least 5 years prior to the election.
 * Has played in a minimum of 10 seasons.
-* Cannot be on the Baseball Hall of Fame ineligible list.
+* Is not on the Baseball Hall of Fame ineligible list.

 Once a candidate is deemed eligible, multiple criteria are taken into consideration when voting occurs, such as the player's record/statistics, ability, integrity, and contribution to a team.
 Members of the BBWAA cast no more than 10 votes on each years ballot for the candidates of their choosing.
 Any candidate that receives votes on at least 75% of the ballots will be inducted to the Hall of Fame.